 Secondly, some dislike that Ninja’s blenders don’t have a chute to allow them to add ingredients as they blend, which some recipes call for.
 Having to stop to add ingredients may not, however, be much of a dealbreaker for some consumers.
 In Ninja’s defense, their models are pretty high-powered machines.
 Thus, perhaps adding ingredients mid-blend wouldn’t be such a good (or safe) idea anyway.

 At a minimum, blenders by Ninja are designed to last a year.
-According to reviewers, the average lifespan of these appliances is few years, which for the price, is decent.
+According to reviewers, the average lifespan of these appliances is a few years, which for their price, is decent.
 However, there are a few reports of some customers’ machines giving out after a few months.
 Fortunately, the warranty would certainly cover any defects or poor workmanship present.

 Prices & Warranties

 The newest arrivals offered by Nutri Ninja include Ninja Ultra Prep, Nutri Ninja with FreshVac, Ninja Smart Screen, and Ninja Smart Screen with FreshVac.
 Costs are currently listed as $79.99, $99.99, $169.99, and $229.99 on their website respectively.